Most Holy Name of the Blessed Virgin Mary: Veneration

-Mary's name occurs in the first part and in the second part of the Hail Mary.
+Mary's name occurs in the first and second parts of the Hail Mary.

 At Rome, one of the twin churches at the Forum of Trajan is dedicated to the Name of Mary (Santissimo Nome di Maria al Foro Traiano).

-Promoters of veneration of the Holy Name of Mary include: Saint Anthony of Padua, Saint Bernard of Clairvaux, and Saint Alphonsus Maria de Liguori.
-A number of religious orders such as the Cistercians, customarily give each member "Mary" as part of his/her name in religion as a sign honor and of entrustment to her.
+Promoters of veneration of the Holy Name of Mary include Saints Anthony of Padua, Bernard of Clairvaux, and Alphonsus Maria de Liguori.
+A number of religious orders such as the Cistercians and the Servites, customarily give each member "Mary" as part of his/her religious name as a sign of honor and of entrustment to the Virgin.

 Feast day

 The feast is a counterpart to the Feast of the Holy Name of Jesus (January 3).
 Its object is to commemorate all the privileges bestowed upon Mary by God and all the graces received through her intercession and mediation.

 The entry in the Roman Martyrology about the feast speaks of it in the following terms: